R021T/README/README.md

 - Next, select the `copy` button above permissions and paste the `URL` in the browser.
 - Choose a server for which you have `Manage Server Permissions` and click on `Authorize`.

-The bot is thus added to the server successfully.
+The bot is added to the server successfully.

 <a name="commands"/>